 Exercise of Option.
-ESA may, at any time before November 12, 2000 and upon 10 days prior written notice and payment of the Option Exercise Price (as defined below), exercise the ESA Option.
+ESA [WILL THIS TRULY BE ESA OR WILL IT BE ITS DESIGNEE – WHICH PROBABLY WOULD BE THE SPV/OWNER (OFF BALANCE SHEET VEHICLE) BECAUSE TO PRESERVE OFF BALANCE SHEET TREATMENT, ESA ITSELF WOULD NOT WANT TO EXERCISE THIS OPTION HENCE INCURRING HARD COSTS AND THUS TAINTING THE ASSETS] may, at any time before November 12, 2000 and upon 10 days prior written notice and payment of the Option Exercise Price (as defined below), exercise the ESA Option.
 In such notice, ESA shall specify the identity of the Designee that will be entitled to exercise the Equipment Purchase Options for the Equipment.
 If ESA has not exercised the ESA Option on or before November 12, 2000, then ENA shall have the right at any time thereafter to select the Designee for ESA to exercise the Equipment Purchase Options for the Equipment by giving written notice to ESA.
-In such event, ESA shall be deemed to have exercised the ESA Option under this Agreement, and shall be required to pay the Option Exercise Price (as defined below).
+In such event, ESA shall be deemed to have exercised the ESA Option under this Agreement [WILL THIS TRULY BE ESA OR WILL IT BE ITS DESIGNEE – WHICH PROBABLY WOULD BE THE SPV/OWNER (OFF BALANCE SHEET VEHICLE) BECAUSE TO PRESERVE OFF BALANCE SHEET TREATMENT, ESA ITSELF WOULD NOT WANT TO EXERCISE THIS OPTION HENCE INCURRING HARD COSTS AND THUS TAINTING THE ASSETS], and shall be required to pay the Option Exercise Price (as defined below).

 ESA Option Consideration.
-On or prior to October 15, 2000, as full consideration for the grant of the ESA Option, ESA will pay or cause to be paid to ENA the sum of the following amounts (the “ESA Option Consideration”): (i) $280,000, which amount is being paid to compensate ENA for two dual fuel options that it can no longer deploy as a result of this Agreement; plus (ii) [$1,195,000], which amount includes technical and consultant costs, and other overhead expenses associated with the Equipment through September 15, 2000.
+On or prior to October 15, 2000, as full consideration for the grant of the ESA Option, ESA [NEED TO MAKE SURE THESE COSTS ARE NOT BEING INCURRED BY AN ENRON ENTITY UNLESS ALREADY ENGAGED AS AGENT BY THE SPV/OWNER – AGAIN HARD COST ISSUES.] will pay or cause to be paid to ENA the sum of the following amounts (the “ESA Option Consideration”): (i) $280,000, which amount is being paid to compensate ENA for two dual fuel options that it can no longer deploy as a result of this Agreement; plus (ii) [$1,195,000], which amount includes technical and consultant costs, and other overhead expenses associated with the Equipment through September 15, 2000.
+[I AM A BIT CONFUSED HERE – NOT NORMAL OPTION LANGUAGE – DO NOT UNDERSTAND WHAT ITEMS IN (i) ARE NOR ITEMS IN (ii) TERMED OTHER OVERHEAD EXPENSES – I ASSUME THE COSTS REFERENCED IN THIS SECTION PERTAIN TO DEFERRED SOFT COSTS PREVIOUSLY INCURRED BY ENA?]

 Method of Exercise; Nomination of Designee.
-Within five days after ESA exercises or is deemed to have exercised the ESA Option, (i) ESA shall be required to pay or cause its Designee to pay to ENA the Option Exercise Price (as defined below) and (ii) ENA will exercise its right under the West LB Facility to specify a Designee nominated by ESA as the party entitled to exercise the Equipment Purchase Options and receive an assignment of the Equipment on an “as is, where is” basis, subject to the terms of the Turbine Purchase Contract and the Transformer Contract.
-As soon as practicable following exercise of the ESA Option and when ESA desires to transfer the Equipment to one or more of the Designee’s projects, ENA will facilitate with West LB a separate Turbine Contract between ESA and GE and a Transformer Contract between ESA and ABB that covers the Equipment
+Within five days after ESA exercises or is deemed to have exercised the ESA Option [SEE COMMENT IN 1 B ABOVE], (i) ESA shall be required [NEED TO MAKE SURE THESE COSTS ARE NOT BEING INCURRED BY AN ENRON ENTITY UNLESS ALREADY ENGAGED AS AGENT BY THE SPV/OWNER – AGAIN HARD COST ISSUES.] to pay or cause its Designee to pay to ENA the Option Exercise Price (as defined below) and (ii) ENA will exercise its right under the West LB Facility to specify a Designee nominated by ESA as the party entitled to exercise the Equipment Purchase Options and receive an assignment of the Equipment on an “as is, where is” basis, subject to the terms of the Turbine Purchase Contract and the Transformer Contract.
+As soon as practicable following exercise of the ESA Option and when ESA desires to transfer the Equipment to one or more of the Designee’s projects, ENA will facilitate with West LB a separate Turbine Contract between ESA and GE and a Transformer Contract between ESA and ABB that covers the Equipment [ADD A PERIOD] [ADDITIONALLY, AT WHAT POINT WILL ESA EFFECTIVELY BECOME AGENT ON BEHALF OF SPV/OWNER AND RELIEVE ENA OF ITS OBLIGATIONS AS CURRENT AGENT?]